amartincolby/Rust-Quick-Guide/README.md

     this scare you.
 As I said, Rust is a great language because it gives programmers the _option_ to use lower-level functionality but provides libraries and tools that makes it surprisingly easy to use for the same goals as languages like JavaScript or Go.
-These libraries and tools are outside the scope of this tutorial.
-We will focus on Rust's basic concurrency model.

     Just as all Rust applications have the main function, so too does that function represent the main thread.
 It is also the parent thread to any